 A fake wall

 If you don’t want to create any space on the existing walls at your home, creating a fake wall can be a good alternative.
 This method works well in any small area at home.
 However, it still can be performed in the whole space.
-People like to install an in-wall safe into a fake wall because it’s often effective to trick the burglars when they break into a house.
+People like to install an in-wall safe into a fake wall because it’s often effective to trick burglars when they break into a house.

 How To Install Wall Safes | Easy Steps

 The first step to installing a wall safe in drywall is to check the size of your safe; you can measure the wall space where you want to install it.
-You can then mark the space, cut the opening, ensuring that the safe will fit properly.
+You can then mark the space, and cut the opening, ensuring that the safe will fit properly.
 This is why you must use a stud finder and measure first before making marks on walls to install a wall safe.
 A drill bit is also required in order to provide holes where the safe will be installed, make sure you won't drill in any electrical wiring, and use a stud finder.
 You should buy additional wall studs if the safe is too heavy.

 Drilling Wall Studs